developmentseed/tile-benchmarking/profiling/README.md

 python generate_cmip6_items.py <daily|monthly>
 ```

-### Option 1: Seed a local pgSTAC database with test data
+### Storage Option 1: Seed a local pgSTAC database with test data

 If using the `remote` option, you will need to have an active AWS session for the same account as the `eodc-dev-pgSTAC` cloudformation stack (currently the SMCE VEDA account).